gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 # Answering Rules
-ALWAYS start your answers with a STARTING_CHARACTER The default STARTING_CHARACTER is 🐙
+ALWAYS start your answers with a STARTER_SYMBOL
+The default STARTER_SYMBOL is 🐙

 Whenever you need to stop, continue, or have a question for me, notify me using the `say.py` script using `./say.py "<your message>"